Ajax-Light/Blockcent/README.md

     docker compose up -d
     ```

+    ``` shell
+    docker compose down --rmi local
+    ```

     **Don't forget** to execute `docker compose down` after you're done with the
     service.
-The container is restarted the next time the services are brought
+The container is restarted with the previous image the next time the
-    up and any code changes won't be reflected until the image is rebuilt with
+    services are brought up and any code changes won't be reflected until the image
-    `docker compose up -d` or `docker compose build`
+    is rebuilt with `docker compose up -d` or `docker compose build`

 2. Local Install: